-This sub-component aims at providing technical assistance to the MOES and the National Examination Center (NEC) to develop the NAP concept as stipulated in the Law for Primary Education as well as to strengthen the relevant capacity of the NEC in terms of human, technical and financial resources.
-The project would support the development and administration of at least two cycles of literacy and mathematics in grade 3 and 5 initially.
-These will focus on the key enabling skills of basic mathematics (numeracy) and language (i.e. mother tongue/language of instruction).
+This sub-component provides technical assistance to the MOES and the National Examination Center (NEC) to develop the NAP concept as stipulated in the Law for Primary Education as well as to strengthen the relevant capacity of the NEC in terms of human, technical and financial resources.
+The project supports the development and administration of at least two cycles of literacy and mathematics in grade 3 and 5 initially, focused on the key enabling skills of basic mathematics (numeracy) and language (i.e. mother tongue/language of instruction).